hexxt-git/Artificial-Intelligence-Agent/system.md

 - Personalization of CIB cards and printing of confidential codes (PIN and e-payment password)
 - Check personalization
 - Service provided since 1996, check personalization is SATIM's first activity, offering standardized and secure checkbooks of various types to all banking institutions.
 These checkbooks are intended for the clientele of private and state-owned bank branches for individuals and businesses across the national territory.
-- Assistance and support at 3020
+- Assistance and support at 3020 hotline

 ### International Services:
 - Transaction routing to international networks